-It’s Halloween season and the search for the scariest horror movies and the spookiest scare parks is on.
+It’s Halloween season, and the search for the scariest horror movies and the spookiest scare parks is on.
 But there are plenty of places around the world which, whether built or created with the intent to scare or not, will easily do just that.
-So here is a selection of just some of the scariest places on the planet for you to explore, if you dare..
+Here is a selection of some of the scariest places on the planet, each one certain to send shivers down the spine, if you dare.

 1. Houska Castle, Prague, Czech Republic